usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-This element echoes HTML p; as in HTML, it is not limited to indicating complete or discrete (compositional or logical) paragraphs, but can be used for any text set off on its own line.
+This element echoes HTML p.
+As in HTML, it is not limited to indicating complete or discrete (compositional or logical) paragraphs, but can be used for any text set off on its own line.

 ### &lt;pre> Preformatted text